 We’ve sung the praises of LastPass a number of times before, and I’ll do it again here.
 LastPass allows you to sync your passwords for websites and apps across devices.
 To sync to your mobile device, you’ll need the premium version, which is well worth the $12 per year.

-There are two easy options for accessing LastPass on your Android: the standalone combination password-manager-browser app (free), and the Dolphin browser extension (free), which is used with the Dolphin browser (much like you use the extension with your desktop browser).
+There are two easy options for accessing LastPass on your Android: the standalone combination password-manager-browser app (free), and the Dolphin browser extension (free) [Broken Link Removed], which is used with the Dolphin browser (much like you use the extension with your desktop browser).
 If you don’t already use Dolphin, I recommend downloading it.
 Once you’ve signed into the LastPass app or logged in from the Dolphin extension, your passwords will be synced and ready to go.

 Of course, there are some other great options for managing your passwords, too — KeePassX for Mac is completely free, and there’s an Android client that will let you access all of your data from your phone.
 1Password is another secure option, and can be used with Windows, Mac, iOS, and Android.